In 2013, the Legislature established new tax preference transparency requirements. Under the laws:

 - The amount claimed by a taxpayer for a new tax preference may be publicly disclosed 24 months after preference is claimed, with some exceptions (RCW 82.32.808)

-"Tax preference” means an exemption, exclusion, deduction, credit, deferral, or preferential rate, for a tax administered by the Department of Revenue.
+"Tax preference” means an exemption, exclusion, deduction, credit, deferral, or preferential rate, for a state tax administered by the Department of Revenue.

 A number of tax preferences will automatically expire.
 If a new tax preference does not have an expiration date in the legislation, it will automatically expire on January 1 of the calendar year after the calendar year 10 years from the effective date.
 For example, if a new tax preference takes effect on July 1, 2017, it will expire on January 1, 2028.